Mark1002/immigration_data_etl/readme.md

 ![data pipeline](https://i.imgur.com/wvRCqjI.png)

 If you want to deploy the project, you should upload the cloudformation yaml file to AWS cloudformation first.Then, AWS cloudformation can create stack according the cloudformation yaml file.
+After the stack is created, you have to upload all datasets from udacity project workplace to your cloudformation's S3.
+Then, you can start the airflow to run this pipeline on the cloudformation's EC2 instance.

 ## Explore and Assess the Data
 In this project, I want to focus on the relationship between U.S.A immigrant and their landing destination city. below are the data explore steps in each dataset.